louvrmat000/Portfolio/Personal project portfolio.md

 Let's first start with our precious USA:

-There is 325 Million Americans in the USA <-- 162,500 trees
+There is about 326 Million Americans in the USA (currently) <-- about 163,000 trees